 Data from SLU's environmental monitoring and assessment

 SLU's environmental monitoring and assessment is a broad and varied activity that includes sampling out at sea with the research vessel Svea, forest inventory, and analysis of soil samples from Swedish agriculture.
+In SLU's environmental data catalogue you can search and browse open data from the environmental monitoring and assessment programmes.

 Search tools for data